Public Forum Reservation Request

-The VPED shall consult with CPTC Police as far ahead of the event as possible to ensure that any anticipated public safety issues are resolved and any public safety resources or accommodations are made available.
-The VPED or his/her designee shall be present at any approved activity.
-The VPED or his/her designee shall have the authority to speak on behalf of the College and to determine if an activity begins to interfere with the functioning of the College and academic instruction, presents an immediate threat to public safety, or is not in compliance with any provisions of this procedure.
-Should such determination be made, the VPED or his/her designee shall have the authority to terminate the activity.
-In such case, the VPED or his/her designee shall communicate the decision to terminate the activity to the individuals involved.
+The VPED shall consult with Campus Police as far ahead of the event as possible to ensure that any anticipated public safety issues are resolved and any public safety resources or accommodations are made available.
+The Campus Police will monitor any approved activity and shall have the authority to speak on behalf of the College to determine if an activity begins to interfere with the functioning of the College and academic instruction, presents an immediate threat to public safety, or is not in compliance with any provisions of this procedure.
+Should such determination be made, the Campus Police shall have the authority to terminate the activity.
+In such case, the Campus Police shall communicate the decision to terminate the activity to the individuals involved.
 If the activity is not terminated or if the individuals fail to vacate the area, law enforcement may instruct them to do so and any failure to comply with the lawful request of police may result in arrest.

 In addition to any requirements set forth above, the following provisions shall apply: